kstenschke/jquery-addcaption/README.md

 What is it?
 -----------

-A jQuery plugin that adds a caption to a given image element.
+A jQuery plugin that adds image captions, with the caption text taken from existing attributes.

 The caption is rendered by inserting ```<figure>``` and ```<figcaption>``` tags into the DOM.
 The caption text is grabbed from a specifiable attribute, e.g. the alt-text of the resp. image.